Obtain naturalization-related documents for your ancestors who emigrated from Italy.

 4. The certificate of naturalization is usually acceptable by itself, but not always.
 This is because it often lacks identifying information such as an exact date of birth (instead of just an age).
 For this reason, if you present only a certificate of naturalization, you may get asked to submit a petition as well.
 And if you get asked for the petition, then you may get asked for the oath, too, which is usually on the back of the petition, because if they’re not sure that the certificate is really for your ancestor then they’ll also need proof of naturalization and a petition without an oath does not constitute such proof.
 Of course, if you already have the petition and oath then you didn’t need the certificate in the first place.

 5. An original certificate of naturalization is much more likely to be accepted by itself than a certificate of naturalization from some other source, such as USCIS or a county court.
 This is because if someone has an original certificate, then in all likelihood it belonged to a relative.
-OTOH, anyone can obtain docs from USCIS, so a certificate from them is more likely to be for a person who just happens to have a name that is similar to your relative’s.
+On the other hand, anyone can obtain documents from USCIS, so a certificate from them is more likely to be for a person who just happens to have a name that is similar to your relative’s.

-6. When one submits docs from a source (USCIS, NARA, etc.), you will often be asked to submit all docs from them, even though all of them wouldn’t have been necessary if they weren’t available.
-For uncertified docs you are more likely to be asked for a cover letter or the envelope they came in, too.
+6. When one submits documents from a source (USCIS, NARA, etc.), you will often be asked to submit all documents from them, even though all of them wouldn’t have been necessary if they weren’t available.
+For uncertified documents you are more likely to be asked for a cover letter or the envelope they came in, too.

-7. Consulates generally like to see certified docs.
-Those from NARA are certified, and often county court ones are, too, although recently we’ve seen more local archives refusing to certify docs.
-USCIS docs were certified a long time ago, but now are not, although it is still possible to get a special certification for them, which is necessary if you want to use them overseas.
-Consulates differ in their requirements for certification.
-For example, Boston (and only Boston) requires an additional extra certification from a courthouse in Boston for NARA docs from Massachusetts.
-(They seem to have a harder time dealing with NARA docs from other regions which lack this extra certification.)
-San Francisco insists that, unless you submit the original certificate of naturalization, then you must submit some sort of certified naturalization doc, although all of them do not have to be certified.
+7. Consulates generally like to see certified documents.
+Those from NARA are certified, and often county court ones are, too, although recently we’ve seen more local archives refusing to certify documents.
+USCIS documents were certified a long time ago, but now are not, although it is still possible to get a Federal apostille on USCIS documents for use overseas.
+Consulates differ in their requirements for certification; some will require that naturalization documents have an apostille.

-10. Note that the sources mentioned in the last 2 items (NARA and county courts) do not overlap.
-You will be able to find docs at one or the other but not both.
-And sometimes neither, since some docs that were held at county courts have been transferred to USCIS and now can only be found there.
+10. Note that the sources mentioned in the last 2 items (NARA and county courts) do not necessarily overlap.
+You may be able to find documents at one or the other or both.
+And sometimes neither, since some documents that were held at county courts have been transferred to USCIS and now can only be found there.

 11. Some naturalization records, including those for more recent naturalizations, are only available from USCIS.
 USCIS records are uncertified (although with some difficulty can be), so they are not accepted by themselves at some consulates, such as SF.
 Even some consulates, namely, NY and Chicago, that will usually accept USCIS records by themselves will sometimes ask to see other records, too, because the USCIS records are uncertified, often of poor quality, and have some identifying info blacked out.